 Ben and Christine's Amazing Story of Teaching Refugees in Kakuma

 Although Syrian refugees are a continued and important topic of conversation, their tragedy is not the only refugee crisis that the world is facing.
-Some of the Kinship founders live in places that have been home to displaced people for years.
-Have you ever wondered what our founders did before they started Kinships?
+Some of our Kinship founders live in places that have been home to displaced people for years.
+Have you ever wondered what our founders did before they began their Kinship Projects?
 What lives did these incredible people lead before they started creating safe spaces where orphans have their childhoods restored?
 Well, now you can hear the incredible backstory of one of our founding couples, Ben and Christine.

-Ben and Christine are the leaders of our Kinships in Kenya, and are in charge of the Shekinah Glory Missions.
-They live in Kitale, and are also involved with the Shekinah Glory Clinic.
+Ben and Christine are the leaders of our Kinship Projects in Kenya, and are in charge of Shekinah Glory Missions.
+They live in Kitale, Kenya, and also run the Shekinah Glory Community Clinic.
 They do incredible work for the Lord.
 But before they became involved with Kinship United, they worked in the Kakuma Refugee Camp, in Kenya.
-Here is the story of what that was like, and how they came from Kakuma to working with Kinship.
+Here is the story of what that was like, and how they came from Kakuma to working with Kinship United.

 Kakuma Refugee Camp: Ben and Christine’s Story

 The first time that Christine walked into Kakuma Refugee Camp, she had to fight back tears.
 It was 1998, and she had recently graduated from a college in Kenya.
 The strong call she felt on her life to work with vulnerable groups of people had led her to the entrance of Kakuma, ready to work as a teacher for the children and adults who found themselves displaced from the only homes they’d ever known.